IIR - synthetic rubber with excellent chemical resistance

 What is butyl rubber (IIR)?

-Butyl rubber (IIR, Isobutene Isoprene Rubber) is a synthetic rubber, which is characterised above all by its low gas permeability and very good chemical resistance.
-It is characterised by Copolymerisation of isobutylene with small amounts of isoprene.
-The low isoprene content enables the Vulcanisation, while the high isobutylene content is responsible for the dense, saturated polymer structure.
+Butyl rubber (IIR, Isobutene Isoprene Rubber) is a synthetic rubber that is characterised primarily by its low gas permeability and very good chemical resistance.
+It is produced by copolymerising isobutylene with small amounts of isoprene.
+The low isoprene content enables vulcanisation, while the high isobutylene content is responsible for the dense, saturated polymer structure.

 • Very low air and gas permeability, ideal for gas and airtight applications